BDTS: Blockchain-based Data Trading System: Introduction

-Traditional solutions \cite{kupccu2010usable}\cite{micali2003simple} provide countermeasures by using cryptography technologies.
-This series of schemes implicitly rely on a strong assumption of the trusted third party (TTP).
-This means a TTP must obey all the predefined rules and act honestly.
-However, realizing a completely fair exchange protocol without the TTP is impossible \cite{pagnia1999impossibility}, and it is widely acknowledged that finding such a TTP is reckon hard in practice.
-Instead of using the seemingly old-fashioned cryptographic \textit{gradual release} method\footnote{The \textit{gradual release} method means each party in the game takes turns to release a small part of the secret.
+Traditional solutions using cryptography and relying on trusted third parties (TTP) \cite{kupccu2010usable}\cite{micali2003simple} lack practical significance because finding such a TTP is reckon hard in practice.
+Instead of using \textit{gradual release} method\footnote{The \textit{gradual release} method means each party in the game takes turns to release a small part of the secret.
 Once a party is detected doing evil, other parties can stop immediately and recover the desired output with similar computational resources.} \cite{blum1983exchange}\cite{pinkas2003fair}, many solutions \cite{dziembowski2018fairswap}\cite{he2021fair}\cite{shin2017t}\cite{choudhuri2017fairness}\cite{kiayias2016fair}\cite{eckey2020optiswap} have been proposed by leveraging blockchain technologies \cite{wood2014ethereum} for better decentralization.
-Blockchain provides a public bulletin board for every participating party with persistent evidence.
-Any malicious activities can be traced back later on for the claim of compensation.
+Blockchain provides a public bulletin board \cite{li2022smart} for every participating party with persistent evidence.
+A normal operating blockchain platform greatly reduces the risk of being attacked like a single-point failure or compromised by adversaries.
+Self-executing smart contracts always act benign and follow agreed principles, with transparency and accountability.